Utopia (British TV series): Post-production

-To emulate the graphic novel printing process, Marc Munden chose to use a Technicolor palette: "The three-strip Technicolor process we use is comprised [sic] the opposite colours – yellows, cyan, magentas.
+To emulate the graphic novel printing process, Munden chose to use a Technicolor palette: "The three-strip Technicolor process we use is comprised [sic] the opposite colours – yellows, cyan, magentas.
 I was interested in Doris Day films from the 1950s that pushed those distinct elements."
 Colourist Aidan Farrell used grading software Nucoda Film Master to paint bolder colours into the shots.
 By the second series the production crew were preparing the film sets for grading.